A Guide to Safety for Young Athletes

 - Rest.
 Avoid activities that involve the affected body part for the first few days after the injury.

 - Ice.
 Apply ice immediately after the injury to keep the swelling down.
 Use cold packs for 20 minutes at a time, several times a day.
-Do not apply ice directly on the skin.
+Do not apply ice directly on the skin; use an ice pack or place a cloth between the ice and bare skin.

 - Compression.
 To prevent additional swelling, lightly wrap the area in a soft bandage.